Keurig K-Compact Review

 No touchscreen – the top right side shows a power button, behind it is an indicator light to tell you to add water when it starts to get low, and 3 brew size buttons lined up in descending size.

 In other words – nothing fancy here.
 The brew chamber handle is nice and sturdy when I had a chance to check it out at Walmart.
-I think it may be a little more sturdy than the K-Select by comparison (and I like the glossy look better over that one’s matte appearance.)
+I like the hard plastic and I think it may be a little more sturdy than the K-Select by comparison (and I like the glossy look better over that one’s matte appearance.)

 Simple and basic operation is what the K-Compact is about.
 I’ve read through the manual and I don’t see hardly any settings that can be manipulated.